audiopixel/pixelmixer/README.md

 * Easily manipulate animations with incoming audio or data feeds
 * Multiple position / index maps can be used to generate mapped content
 * Capture color values for all 3D nodes at high framerates
-* Define networking data per port, broadcast UDP and more
+* Define networking data per port, broadcast using various protocols
+* Easily create new broadcast protocols for any networked hardware
 * Preview channels in previz mode while still communicating main mix to hardware (WIP)
 * HTML5 video input (WIP)